WELCOME TO ORRVILLE MIDDLE SCHOOL

 - Items, which can be used to disrupt or interfere with the educational process, may be temporarily removed from student possession.

-- Illegal items (weapons, explosives, etc.) or other possessions reasonably determined to be a threat to the safety or security of others will be seized by school authorities.
+- Illegal items (weapons, explosives, etc.) or other possessions reasonably determined to be a threat to the safety or school authorities may seize security of others.

 - Students found tampering with other pupils' lockers or having possession of others’ belongings could be subject' to suspension from school.

-- The administration reserves the right to hold periodic locker inspections for cleanliness, for lost/stolen/misplaced books or other school property.
+- The administration reserves the right to hold periodic locker inspections for cleanliness, for lost, stolen or strayed books, or other school property.

 LOST AND FOUND